tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 will allow a VM with type **domU_t1** to read the memory of another VM with type **domU_t2**.

-In addition to the permissions granted from XSM, we also need to the permission the read information from [Xenstore](https://wiki.xen.org/wiki/XenStore), which is used to get meta data of the target VM, such as getting the Domain ID from the domain's string name.
+In addition to the permissions granted from XSM, we also need the permission to read information from [Xenstore](https://wiki.xen.org/wiki/XenStore), which is used to get meta data of the target VM, such as getting the Domain ID from the domain's string name.
 Xenstore permission can be read via command
 ``xenstore-ls -p``:

 ```